Lyon museum guide

 Route 01

-3. Use the afternoon for a lighter second stop, or keep it for the city itself.
+3. Use the afternoon for a lighter Old Lyon walk, a single Gadagne section, or café time to keep the art from blurring together.

 Route 02